SapnaRana12/search-service-test/readme.md

 * Distance

 The Results should be list of services that matched the service name that was inputted. <br>
-The Score should be how well the service name matched. <br>
+The Score should be how well the service name matched according to a metric of your choice. <br>
 The Distance should be how far away the result item is from the provided location.

 Example output: